Gaining an edge on shoplifters: eneo at the BabyOne retail outlet in Isernhagen

 Deterrence, recognising the situation, clarifying incidents

-The information signs placed at eye level in several places also have a deterrent function in addition to providing information. eneo IED-62M2812MAA and IEB-64M2812M0A IP cameras provide the high-resolution surveillance videos.
+The information signs placed at eye level in several places also have a deterrent function in addition to providing information. eneo IP cameras provide the high-resolution surveillance videos.
 “The cameras are discreet, work effectively and definitely offer good value for money”, Dirk Bornemann proposed.
 "When it comes to quality, eneo has nothing at all to hide”.
-The IED-62M2812MAA is a dome camera from the eneo SN series with a motorised varifocal lens and Full HD resolution.
+There are several dome cameras from the eneo SN series with a motorised varifocal lens and Full HD resolution.
 They were mounted on the ceiling at strategically favourable positions above the shopping aisles, so that the events in the respective zones of the sales area can be surveyed extremely well from the overview monitors in the checkout area and in the market management office.

 In addition, the eneo IP domes are equipped with intelligent, self-learning video analysis functions, which include motion detection and analysis, manipulation protection, and direction detection with an object counting function along with loitering and intrusion detection and person recognition.